Vehicle Reconstruction and Texture Estimation Using Deep Implicit Semantic Template Mapping: Experiments

-To get a more convincing result, for each generated 3D textured model, we render it from 10 different views and evaluate the scores between renderings and corresponding ground truth albedo images.
-As the averaged scores shown in Tab.\ref{table:idx}, our method gives significantly better results in FID term and achieves state-of-the art result in SSIM term, proving that our 3D models preserve stable and fine details under multi-view observations.
-The quantitative results agree with the performance illustrated in following qualitative comparison.

-\paragraph{Qualitative Comparison.} To prove that our method adapts to real images in diverse domains, we collect natural images from Kitti~\cite{Menze2018Kitti}, CityScapes~\cite{Cordts2016CityScapes}, ApolloScape~\cite{wang2019apolloscape}, CCPD\footnote{https://github.com/nicolas-gervais/predicting-car-price-from-scraped-data/tree/master/picture-scraper}, SCD~\cite{KrauseStarkDengFei-Fei_3DRR2013}.
-As shown in Fig.\ref{fig:compare}, our approach generates more robust results when compared with Pifu, while recovering much more texture details than the combination of ONet and TextureField.
+\textbf{Qualitative Comparison.} To prove that our method adapts to real-world images, we collect several images from Kitti~\cite{Menze2018Kitti}, CityScapes~\cite{Cordts2016CityScapes}, ApolloScape~\cite{wang2019apolloscape}, CCPD\footnote{https://github.com/nicolas-gervais/predicting-car-price-from-scraped-data/tree/master/picture-scraper}, SCD~\cite{KrauseStarkDengFei-Fei_3DRR2013} and Internet.
+As shown in Fig.~\ref{fig:compare}, our approach generates more robust results when compared with PIFu, while recovering much more texture details than the combination of Onet and TextureField.

-\paragraph{Multi-scale Features Fusion for Texture Inference.} To demonstrate the validity of our multi-scale features fusion for texture inference, we train two baseline models using only global features and only local features respectively.
-As shown in Fig.~\ref{fig:multi_feature_fusion}, texture inference with only global features leads to consistent but coarse results, while the one only conditioned on local features could learn visible details but are more prone to noises.
-In contrast, our method of combining both global and local features solves these problems and produces consistent texture and captures fine-grain details as shown in the figure.